Employee being fired fatally shoots 5 co-workers in Illinois

-Aurora, Illinois, Police Chief Kristen Ziman said 45-year-old Gary Martin “was being terminated” before he started shooting at the Henry Pratt Co. — which makes valves for industrial purposes — in the city about 40 miles (65 kilometers) west of Chicago.
+“We don’t know whether he had the gun on him at the time or if he went to retrieve it,” Ziman said.

+She also said that authorities don’t yet know if the employees firing him were among the victims.
+The names of those killed were not immediately released.

-She told a news conference that in addition to the five employees killed, a sixth worker was taken to a hospital with injuries that were not life threatening.
+In addition to the five employees killed, a sixth worker was taken to a hospital with injuries that were not life-threatening.
 A sixth police officer suffered a knee injury while officers were searching the building.

-Ziman said officers arrived within four minutes of receiving reports of the shooting and were fired upon as soon as they entered the 29,000-square-foot manufacturing warehouse.
+The shooting shocked the city of 200,000 that is about 40 miles (65 kilometers) west of Chicago.

+Police cars with screaming sirens revved past her as she drove to her mother’s house, where the Henry Pratt building is visible from the porch stoop.
+It was only when they flipped on the television news that they realized Martin had killed people just a few hundred feet away.

 At Acorn Woods Condominiums where Martin lived, a mix of brick apartments and condos nestled on a quiet street just a mile and a half from the shooting, neighbors gathered on sidewalks near Martin’s unit talking and wondering among themselves if they knew or had come in contact with him.